 More information on the video clips can be found on the EPA website.

-The NSW Department of Primary Industries, Forest Science provides expert research and industry development services to the forestry sector.
-There are a number of papers pertinent to private native forestry including research on:
+The NSW Department of Primary Industries - Forest Science provides expert research and industry development services to the forestry sector.
+There are a number of papers relating to private native forestry including research on: